fossasia/open-event-server/docs/installation/local.md

 The development server is the one that Flask ships with.
 It's based on Werkzeug and does not support WebSockets.
 If you try to run it, you'll get a RunTime error, something like: `You need to use the eventlet server. `.
 To test real-time notifications, you must use the Gunicorn web server with eventlet worker class.

 If you've installed development requirements, you should have both `gunicorn` and `eventlet` installed.
-To run application on port 5000, execute the following instead of `python3 manage.py runserver`:
+To run application on port 5000, execute the following instead of `flask run`:

 ```bash
 gunicorn app.instance:app --worker-class eventlet -w 1 --bind 0.0.0.0:5000 --reload